Zaid-Mirza/AttachmentManager/README.md

         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_main);
        attachmentManager = new AttachmentManager.AttachmentBuilder(this) // must pass Context
-                       .fragment(null) // pass fragment reference if you are in fragment .setUiTitle("Choose File") // title of dialog or bottom sheet .allowMultiple(false) // set true if you want make multiple selection, default is false .asBottomSheet(true) // set true if you need to show selection as bottom sheet, default is as Dialog .hide(HideOption.DOCUMENT)// You can hide any option do you want .setMaxPhotoSize(200000) // Set max  photo size in bytes .galleryMimeTypes(gallery) // mime types for gallery
+                .fragment(null) // pass fragment reference if you are in fragment .setUiTitle("Choose File") // title of dialog or bottom sheet .allowMultiple(false) // set true if you want make multiple selection, default is false .asBottomSheet(true) // set true if you need to show selection as bottom sheet, default is as Dialog .setOptionsTextColor(android.R.color.holo_green_light) // change text color
+                .setImagesColor(R.color.colorAccent) // change icon color
+                .hide(HideOption.DOCUMENT) // You can hide any option do you want .setMaxPhotoSize(200000) // Set max  photo size in bytes .galleryMimeTypes(gallery) // mime types for gallery
                 .filesMimeTypes(files) // mime types for files
                 .build(); // Hide any of the three options }
 ```